wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 log files:
    </pre>

-0. Verify Docker version in case you need to troubleshoot:
+1. Verify Docker version in case you need to troubleshoot:

    <pre><strong>docker --version
    </strong></pre>

-   The response:
+   The response at time of writing:

-   <pre>Docker version 17.09.0-ce, build afdb6d4
+   <pre>Docker version 20.10.11, build dea9396
    </pre>

+1. Start the Docker daemon

-0. Download the Docker image maintained by Hashicorp:
+1. Download the Docker image maintained by Hashicorp:

    <pre><strong>docker pull <a target="_blank" href="https://hub.docker.com/_/vault/">vault</a>
    </pre>

+   NOTE: If you see "Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?" start the Docker daemon, then try again.

    ### Alternate Docker images